isomerpages/pa-cdcne/_events/Past Events/Pasir Ris Punggol Career Marketplace.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/349_250322PRPGCareerMarketplace.jpg">
 </div>
 <p></p>
-<p>A big thank you to our valued partners for making this event possible.
+<p>A big thank you to our valued partners for making this event possible!
-We hope the attendees found it meaningful and gained valuable insights and opportunities for their career journey.</p>
+We hope it has been a meaningful and insightful experience for all attendees.</p>